Updated February 25, 2026

 Winter storms and slick roads

-Metro traffic and higher claim activity
+Metro traffic and claim activity

 Uninsured drivers

-Modified comparative fault rules
+Modified comparative fault law

-Road construction and work-zone crashes
+Road construction and work zones

 Rising repair costs